vmware-tanzu/thepodlets/.github/pull_request_template.md

 - [ ] YT cover
 - [ ] Text and metadata
 - [ ] End-screen for YouTube
-- [ ] Schedule YouTube release, Mon 8:00AM
+- [ ] Schedule YouTube release, Mon 8:00AM (Note: do not add to playlist just yet)

 PODCAST
 - [ ] Upload episode as private